Bit-Nation/specs/private_keys.md

 - [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)

 ## Notes
-- We only use hardned key's (see bip39) since they are more secure.
+- We only use hardned keys (see bip39) since they are more secure.
-- When using the BIP39 seed function it's common pratice to use different passwords to generate different seed's with the same mnemonic.
+- When using the BIP39 seed function it's common pratice to use different passwords to generate different seeds with the same mnemonic.
 So same menemotic but different passwords.
 However, the reason why we use the seed function is, to generate deterministic cryptographic secure byte arrays.
-All "password's" (e.g `coins`) are public and specified.
+All "passwords" (e.g `coins`) are public and specified.
 BUT the mnemonic is still unknown so security is given.